edtireli/p-brain/README.md

 └── data_2
 ...
 ```
-Place your .PAR/.REC MRI data in the `data` directory under any folder name of your choosing. p-Brain will create the required subdirectories (e.g. `Analysis`, `Images`, `NIfTI`) automatically.
+Place your .PAR/.REC MRI data in the `data` directory (or the directory passed via `--data-dir`) under any folder name of your choosing. p-Brain will create the required subdirectories (e.g. `Analysis`, `Images`, `NIfTI`) automatically.
 NIfTI files generated from PAR/REC input or provided directly are stored under `NIfTI`, while derived figures are written to the `Images` directory.

 ### Repository overview
 - **modules/** – menu implementations such as T1 fitting and permeability models.